sargeschultz11/TechStuffIGuess/about.md

 Feel free to reach out with questions, suggestions, or to point out when I'm completely wrong:

-- GitHub: [Your GitHub username]
+- GitHub: sargeschultz11
-- Twitter: [Your Twitter handle if you want to share]
+- Reddit: u/TheMangyMoose82
-- LinkedIn: [Your LinkedIn profile if you want to share]
+- Discord: sargeschultz11

 Or just open an issue on this site's repository if you spot an error or have a suggestion for improvement.